Christian Watford: College career

-Senior season

-Although reports suggested Watford would enter the 2012 NBA draft, he opted instead to return and play for the Hoosiers.
-In a statement issued by the Indiana Athletic Department, he said, "I'm looking forward to the opportunity to complete my degree and to continue restoring the winning tradition at IU.
+Although reports suggested Watford would enter the 2012 NBA draft, he opted instead to return and play for the Hoosiers, stating "I'm looking forward to the opportunity to complete my degree and to continue restoring the winning tradition at IU.
 I believe in Coach Crean and our staff and I am eager to lead my new teammates and build on what we started."
-He entered the season as the leading returning scorer in the Big Ten with 1,287 points.

 Due in part to Watford's leadership, the Hoosiers finished the 2012–13 season as the outright Big Ten champions.
 He averaged 12.4 points and 6.4 rebounds per game while shooting 48.6% from the three-point line, which ranked tops in the Big Ten ahead of his teammate Jordan Hulls.
 Watford also shot 82% from the free throw line, ranking third in the league and ninth in rebounding.
 The coaches and media named him a Third Team All-Big Ten honoree.
 Indiana earned a number 1 seed, and then went on to defeat James Madison and Temple University, before falling to Syracuse in the Sweet 16.

 Watford earned his Bachelor of Science degree in kinesiology with a concentration in sports broadcasting in May 2013.